A Basin-Selection Perspective on Grokking via Singular Learning Theory: Singular Learning Theory

 \subsection{Local Learning Coefficient}

-In this section we briefly explain the paper \cite{lau2025local}.
-Up to now, we have conducted asymptotic results on the global minimisers of the loss.
-In \cite{lau2025local}, they extend the definition of the learning definition to local minimisers, adding a component of practicality to the theory, since we rarely have access to global minimisers.
+In this section we briefly explain the paper \citet{lau2025local}.
+Up to now, we have discussed asymptotic results on the global minimisers of the loss.
+In \citet{lau2025local}, they extend the definition of the learning coefficient to local minimisers, adding a component of practicality to the theory, since we rarely have access to global minimisers.

 Let $w^*\in W$ be a local minimum of the population loss $L(w)$.
 Define the ball

 where $B(w^*)$ is a closed ball around $w^*$ for which $w^*$ is a minimiser.
 Define now

 This is essentially the same definition as in the learning coefficient but we only integrate around a closed ball of $w^*$.
 Then, we still get the same asymptotic expansion as before